2025-2026:

 Kendi Hensel, DO (US)

-Chair-elect Osteopathic Identity Task Force – Chair Allocated Seat – AOA
+Chair-elect; Osteopathic Identity Task Force – Chair; Allocated Seat – AOA

 Kendi Hensel, DO, PhD, FAAO, is a Professor and Vice Chair of the Department of Family and Osteopathic Manipulative Medicine at the Texas College of Osteopathic Medicine in Fort Worth, Texas.
 She attended the Oklahoma State University College of Osteopathic Medicine, and is double board certified in Family Medicine and Osteopathic Neuromusculoskeletal Medicine, and has been involved in clinical practice, osteopathic medical education, and clinical research for 18 years.
 She served as the 2019-2020 President of the American Academy of Osteopathy, the 2015-2019 chair of ECOP, and served 6 years as a Section Editor of the Journal of the American Osteopathic Association.
 She is currently involved in national efforts to improve the evidence base and utilization of OMT in patient care.
 Her research interests center around mechanistic and clinical effectiveness studies of OMM.